 #62 – KASHIMA-YARI-GA-TAKE

 The Kiretto Hut sits precariously in a tiny nook along the rugged ridge between Goryu-dake and Kashima-yari-ga-take.
 I stood before its shuttered-for-winter facade.
 At either end of the building jagged buttresses of rock cut angular lines against blue sky.
 There was only space here for the hut and the path passing before it.
 All was silent, save for the whisper of a breeze and the odd clatter of a stone loosing its purchase on near vertical ground.
-I’d been sunning myself on a wooden bench retrieved from the hut’s sheltered entranceway, since arriving in the early afternoon, when those howls had rent the tranquillity of the moment asunder.

 Later, as clouds massed across the Kurobe at Tsurugi’s shoulders, I cleared another bench and rickety, wooden table from the hut’s entrance, salvaged a sheet of ply from a woodpile and laid it flat on the concrete step.
 A handy bit of insulation against cold concrete.
 Overhead, beyond the spires and gargoyles of rock, horsetails sailed before being swept away by the leopard skin patterns of altocumulus.